CabboShiba/Hurricane-Best-NET-Patcher/README.md

 # Hurricane-Best-NET-Patcher
 Hurricane - The best .NET Patcher &amp; Analyzer.
 Made by Cabbo.

 Hurricane is a tool that allow you to analyze most important method in a program.
+Please read Config Docs.

 # Why is it important